Manual intrauterine procedure to convert one presentation to another, usually a transverse lie into a breech.

 • with the fingers in the form of a cone, go through the vaginal opening and the cervix toward the fundus;

 • hold the fundus in place with the other hand on the abdomen.

 – Grasp one foot or, if possible, both feet, firmly, without haste but not too slowly, since a prolonged manoeuvre might cause the uterus to contract (Figure 7.3a).
 It is better not to rupture the membranes immediately because the uterine retraction and lack of amniotic fluid will make it difficult to grasp and move the foetus.
 The membranes will spontaneously rupture when pulling the foot or will be artificially ruptured once the foot is down.

 – Pull the foot/feet gently to the vaginal opening (Figure 7.3b).

-– The delivery then continues as a breech delivery, ending with a total extraction if a twin, or normally, if not.
+– The delivery then continues normally as a breech delivery.
+For the second twin proceed with total breech extraction (Chapter 6, Section 6.3).

-– Manually explore the uterus after delivery of the placenta (to look for uterine rupture), and administer routinely antibiotic prophylaxis (cefazolin or ampicillin slow IV: 2 g as a single dose)1 .
+– Manually explore the uterus after delivery of the placenta (to look for uterine rupture), and administer routinely antibiotic prophylaxis (cefazolin or ampicillin slow IV: 2 g single dose)1 .